-TU's shareholder TPF is in turn owned 100% by Tesco Personal Finance Group Ltd (the latter owned by Tesco PLC).
+TU's Shareholder TPF is in turn owned 100% by Tesco Personal Finance Group Ltd (the latter owned by Tesco PLC).

-Law Debenture Trust holds Ageas (UK) Ltd and TPF's shareholdings in trust.
+Until 4 March 2019 The Law Debenture Trust Corporation plc held Ageas (UK) and TPF's shareholdings in trust.
+From 4 March 2019 Ageas (UK) and TPF held their shareholdings in TU directly.